 Here's the fastest way to get Windows 10 installed on a new gaming rig.

 Fast drives at 16+ GB will make your installation easier.

 Pick a pair of speedy sticks

 You’ll need media to install from, and USB flash drives are the perfect choice.
 Pick two in USB 3 flavor and get the fastest ones you can.
 It makes a difference during installation.
 It’s also smart to shoot for larger sizes, at least 16 GB.
 While the OS files themselves don’t take up much space, there will be other important uses for those free gigabytes before installation is over.
-The 32GB version of our favorite flash drive is only $20, and you can find even cheaper budget drives that are still plenty fast for the job.
+The 32GB version of our favorite flash drive is cheap, and you can find even cheaper budget drives that are still plenty fast for the job.

 Start with software